Vaccine Safety: Your Questions Answered

-Many countries have lower vaccination rates than the United States which means many of these vaccine-preventable diseases are common and, as an unvaccinated traveller, you are at high risk of catching them.
+Many countries have lower vaccination rates than the United States which means that several vaccine-preventable diseases are common.
+If you went overseas without any vaccinations you would be at high risk of catching them.

 8. Why Do I Need To Have The Flu Vaccine EVERY Year?

 Since 2010, the Centers for Disease Control and Prevention (CDC) have recommended a yearly flu vaccine for EVERYONE aged over 6 months.

 Influenza viruses are constantly changing.
 Each year, experts from around the world analyze trends and determine which viruses are most likely to cause illness in the coming season.
 The viruses protected against in the previous years vaccine may not always be the same as those protected against for the coming season, and that is why yearly vaccination is recommended.
 In addition, the protection offered by vaccination wanes with time.

 - Flight C. Smallpox: Eradicating the Scourge. http://www.bbc.co.uk/history/british/empire_seapower/smallpox_01.shtml

 - Andre FE, Booy R, Bock HL.
 Vaccination greatly reduces disease, disability, death and inequity worldwide.
 Bulletin of the World Health Organization http://www.who.int/bulletin/volumes/86/2/07-040089/en/

 - Thiomersal in vaccines.
 FDA.
 Updated 2 February 2018. http://www.fda.gov/BiologicsBloodVaccines/SafetyAvailability/VaccineSafety/UCM096228